 The Marin Art & Garden Center is a non-profit organization and an enriching community resource.
 The Center offers educational programs and community events that foster the arts, horticulture, conservation and history.
 In addition to community happenings, MAGC offers a peaceful place to take a stroll, have a picnic or simply to reflect.

-The Center has 10 support groups ("Program Partners") that help support the goals and objectives of MAGC.
+The Center has many resident groups that help support the goals and objectives of MAGC.
 These groups are listed below and more informaton about them can be found on their respective websites.

 | Horticulture and Environmental Conservation |

 The Garden Society of Marin is a founding member of MAGC that promotes best gardening practices and enriches the botanical knowledge of its members.

 For over 50 years the Marin Bonsai Club has offered its members the

 opportunity to learn and practice the ancient art of “tree in a pot,” the Japanese translation of bonsai.
 They have monthly meetings, workshops and two annual shows.

 Marin Garden Club-

 Marin Garden Club was formed in 1931 and is a founding member of MAGC.
 It promotes gardening by offering conservation and educational activities.

 Marin Master Gardeners - website -